 5. Are your internal policies and procedures being updated?

 Cloud-based applications are everywhere, and it is easy for employees to bypass their IT department to download software.
 This means there is probably already company data on such cloud-applications as Dropbox and iCloud that your IT department neither knows about nor has access to.
+This could pose a security threat to the system.
 Who in your organization is responsible for “cloud ready-ing” policies and procedures to ensure company data remains secure and that compliance goals are met?

 Cloud management is a complex entity, but needs to be carefully discussed and planned out so that your business can continue running smoothly.
-Need assistance with cloud management?
-Contact us today and we will work with you on creating a comprehensive cloud management plan.
+We know that for some companies having the internal bandwidth to begin, manage, and maintain a cloud system might be out of reach which is why selecting a reliable cloud solution provider is so important.
+If you need expert assistance with cloud management to know that your business is secure, contact us today and we will work with you on creating a comprehensive cloud management plan.